Terms of Reference

 The Board will have access to good qualitative and quantitative management information from the council and its partners, in order to monitor performance effectively against outcomes and track delivery of promises and commitments as stated to the Children in Care Council.

-The Board will ensure the voice of children and young people influence decision making and service development and delivery.
+The Board will ensure young people know how their voice, insights and lived experiences have impacted decision making and service development and delivery.

 The Corporate Parenting Board will meet a minimum of seven times a year.
 Corporate Parenting Board meetings will be attended by members of the Children in Care Council and their representatives, with support from the Children’s Participation Service.